 No. The percentage of revenue invested into sales and marketing varies by each individual company and industry.
 For example, companies in highly competitive industries, such as SaaS, retail, consumer products or pharmaceuticals often spend 20 to 50 percent of their revenue on marketing.

 In 2016-2017, Mindbody (40%), Salesforce (49%), Tableau (58%), Bottomline Technologies (24,5%), Microsoft (17%) and other enormous, well established companies had marketing and sales budgets that were greater than 14% of revenue, some of them spending as much as 50%.

 So, while the 10% figure may be right for some companies and industries, it is definitely not a one-size-fits-all figure and here are some examples to prove this point:

 Salesforce, Marketo and Constant Contact are providing marketing and sales management software.
 They believe in what they are selling and they invest a lot in order to promote their products and grow their business.
 Just take a look at the size of their investments.
 Salesforce invests 49% of their revenue into sales and marketing.
-Think about it for a moment - they invest more than half of their revenue on sales and marketing.
+Think about it for a moment - they invest about half of their revenue on sales and marketing.
 What do they get in return for such investment?
 They get growth, success and fame.
 In 2016 Salesforce grew by about 24% over the previous year.
 Moreover, Salesforce has 19,7% market share in the CRM industry, which is greater than some of the most well known CRM providers, such as Microsoft, SAP and Oracle.